plforacle/database/olvm-train-oci/kvm-cluster/kvm-cluster.md

 2. Switch to the terminal within the VNC session.

-3. Connect via SSH to the olkvm01 instance.
+3. Connect via SSH to the olkvm01 instance(It takes a while to connect... just wait).
     ```bash
     <copy>ssh olkvm01</copy>
     ```